 - Vulnerability of the flying control system to anticipated types of aircraft damage shall be kept to the lowest degree possible by utilization of inherent protection afforded by aircraft structural components.
-The flying control hydraulic system shall be a duplicate system up to control sur- - face actuators.
-Secondary Flight Control System - 3.9.2.1 Lift and Drag Increasing Devices (Flaps)
+The flying control hydrau- - alrerant structural components.
+The flying control hydrau lic system shall be a duplicate system up to control surface actuators.

+3.9.2 Secondary Flight Control System

+3.9.2.1 Lift and Drag Increasing Devices (Flaps)